MicrosoftDocs/mixed-reality/mixed-reality-docs/add-holographic-remoting.md

        Microsoft::Holographic::HolographicStreamerHelpers^ m_streamerHelpers;
 ```

 You'll also need to track connection state.
 If you want to render the preview, you need to have a texture to copy it to.
-You also need a few things like a connection state lock, some way of storing the IP address of the HoloLens, and so on.
+You also need a few things like a connection state lock, some way of storing the IP address of HoloLens, and so on.

 ```
 private: